 Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
 Flink has been designed to run in all common cluster environments, perform computations at in-memory speed, and at any scale.
 Developers build applications for Flink using APIs such as Java or SQL, which are executed on a Flink cluster by the framework.

 While Kafka Streams is a library that runs as part of your application, Flink is a standalone stream processing engine that is deployed independently.
 Flink runs your application in a Flink cluster that you somehow deploy.
-Fink provides its own solutions to the hard problems faced by a distributed stream processing system, such as fault tolerance, exactly once delivery, high throughput, and low latency.
+Flink provides its own solutions to the hard problems faced by a distributed stream processing system, such as fault tolerance, exactly once delivery, high throughput, and low latency.
 Those solutions involve checkpoints, savepoints, state management, and time semantics.

 The diagram below shows the Flink components as well as the Flink runtime flow.
 The program code or SQL query is composed into an operator graph which is then submitted by the client to a job manager.
 The job manager breaks the job into operators which execute as tasks on nodes that are running task managers.